 Matchmaking Configuration Options

-The Oculus Developer Center allows you to define how you want to groups your players and matchmaking configuration that determine how you'll bring them together.
+The Oculus Developer Center allows you to define how you want to group your players and matchmaking configuration that determine how you'll bring them together.
 There are three Matchmaking concepts that we’ll review in this guide: Pools, Data Settings, and Queries.

 Pools are the top level groups of users in matchmaking.
 This is where you define the Matchmaking mode that you want to use, the baseline networking requirements necessary to match users, and the high-level criteria required to make a match.